 the status of their application by no later than April 15.

-Students who apply for the Spring Nursing program will be sent a decision by no later than November 15.
+Students who apply for the Spring Nursing program will be sent a decision by November 15.
+LPN to RN applicants will be notified in December.

 Health Profession Review Process